 Is your organization looking to expand their talent pool while breaking down the barriers faced by underrepresented populations?
 Let's talk about inclusive hiring practices!

-We’ve partnered with HR Tech Group to give you access to their Diversity and Inclusion Resource HUB—the Canadian tech industry’s #1 destination for best-in-class resources and tools to understand and implement inclusive hiring practices.
+We’ve partnered with Tech and People Network (TAP Network) to give you access to their Diversity and Inclusion Resource HUB—the Canadian tech industry’s #1 destination for best-in-class resources and tools to understand and implement inclusive hiring practices.

 Each individual step (Employer Application, Employee Confirmation and Employee Intake) in the application process takes up to 15 business days to process.
 The Employer will be notified of their application status via email shortly after review.